Criminal Lawyers Sydney

 Our Sydney based criminal lawyers appear for clients charged with all criminal and traffic matters from high profile murders, drug importations and sexual assaults, to smaller domestic violence, drink driving and drug possession cases.

-We understand that being charged with a crime is a time of significant stress.
-We pride ourselves on successfully defending people charged with criminal and traffic offences or helping them get lenient sentences such as having no conviction recorded.
+Being charged with a crime is a time of significant stress.
+We pride ourselves on successfully defending people charged with criminal and traffic offences.
+We can help get lenient sentences and having no conviction recorded.

 With strong social justice beliefs, we maintain a section of the firm dedicated to providing accessible representation to clients with limited financial means, including appearing for clients with Legal Aid.